Tips to ride out supply chain disruptions and rising costs

 Somogyi’s top 3 supply chain solutions

-The current climate in the food and beverage processing arena requires food processors to look at every area of their supply chain.
-Somogyi stressed the benefit of adopting lean management principles, which include a review of the entire supply chain to reduce inefficiencies and streamline costs.
+The current food and beverage processing climate requires food processors to look at every area of their supply chain.
+Somogyi stressed the benefit of adopting lean management principles, including reviewing the entire supply chain to reduce inefficiencies and streamline costs.
 Here are three ways to focus on management principles:

-1. Do a review of all areas of the operation – such as finance, human resources, marketing, purchasing and distribution – to ensure there is no duplication.
-The review is called an Enterprise Resource Planning (ERP) process and should be done every quarter to ensure the recommendations in the plan are acted on.
+Review all operational areas—such as finance, human resources, marketing, purchasing, and distribution—to ensure there is no duplication.
+This review is called an Enterprise Resource Planning (ERP) process and should be done every quarter to ensure the plan's recommendations are acted on.

-2. Develop a business case for robotics and automatic and see how that can occur as part of that ERP process.
+Develop a business case for robotics and automation and see how it can be integrated into the ERP process.
 Identify potential areas for automation across the entire supply chain to decrease downtime and mitigate the risk of continual labour shortages.

-3. Integrate predictive artificial intelligence, so you can better predict both demands from their retailers and, in turn, anticipate the number of ingredients needed from suppliers.
+Integrate predictive artificial intelligence so you can better predict your retailers' demands and, in turn, anticipate the number of ingredients needed from suppliers.

 Article by: Anne-Marie Hardie